gersonsosa/config/README.md

-# config
+# Config

-bunch of config files linux
+Some of config files linux/mac

+- neovim
+- tmux
+-